raburton/rboot/readme.txt

 addresses 0x2000 and (half chip size + 0x2000).
 E.g. for 8Mbit flash:
   esptool.py -fs 8m 0x0000 rboot.bin 0x2000 user1.bin 0x82000 user2.bin

+Note: your device may need other options specified.
+E.g. The nodemcu devkit v1.0 (commonly, but incorrectly, sold as v2) also needs the "-fm dio" option.

 For more interesting rom layouts you'll need to write an rBoot config sector manually, see next step.